How to Fix Ugly Wedding Chairs Without Going Over Budget

 Don't Let Ugly Chairs Ruin Your Wedding

-I can't wave my wand and turn ugly chairs into silver-plated Chiavaris, but I've run into the ugly chair problem several times and there are a couple of different ways to solve it.
+I can't wave my wand and turn ugly chairs into silver-plated Chiavaris, but I've run into the ugly-chair problem several times and there are a few different ways to solve it.
 Here are my top three.

-What's the first thing you do when someone comes to your house?
+Ha ha ha, no. What's the first thing you do when someone comes to your house?
 You offer them a seat, right?
-Unless your reception is gonna be a super-short cake and punch type deal (half hr max) you've got to have chairs.
-Nobody wants to stand around all night, and some people can't.
-It's better to have butt-ugly chairs than no chair at all.
+Unless your reception is gonna be a super-short cake-and-punch type deal (half an hour max) you've got to have chairs.
+Nobody wants to stand around all night, and some people physically can't.
+It's better to have butt-ugly chairs than none at all.

 And yes, you need chairs for the wedding ceremony too.
-You can re-use them as your wedding reception chairs, if you've got some strong people who'll help you move 'em, but nobody wants to stand around for your whole ceremony.
+You can re-use them as your wedding reception chairs if you've got some strong people who'll help you move 'em, but nobody wants to stand around for your whole ceremony.
 Even if it's supposed to be a short ceremony, your relatives WILL get there early.
-I've seen people show up 1 hour + early for wedding receptions, 'cause they wanna gossip and catch up with people.
+I've seen people show up 1 hour (or more) early for wedding receptions because they want to gossip and catch up with people.

 One option is to cover those ugly chairs with some fabulous chair covers!